I created this page to answer common questions about my site and to clear up some confusion about how to properly use my charts.

 Yes.
-My charts assume that you're using the best rare gems in each socket and those gem AEP/MAEP values are built into the total AEP/MAEP value of each item.
+My charts assume that you're using the best epic gems in each socket and those gem AEP/MAEP values are built into the total AEP/MAEP value of each item (unless the item has blue sockets - - see socket bonuses below.)
 I assign gem values as determined by my Gem charts (PVE / PVP).
-If you don't have access to rare gems, then you'll need to adjust those AEP/MAEP values accordingly.
-Also, once epic gems become widely available, I will switch to epic gem values in my charts.
+If you don't have access to epic gems, then you'll need to adjust those AEP/MAEP values accordingly.

 No. The AEP/MAEP values I've assigned for set bonuses can be found separately on my Armor Sets chart but I leave it up to you to factor in those bonuses when evaluating gear for upgrades.

 6. Do the AEP/MAEP ratings on your charts factor in ability caps, like the Hit Cap or Expertise cap?

 No. If you're approaching the Hit Cap, the Expertise Cap, or any other cap, then you'll need to manually adjust for that when evaluating gear upgrades.

 7. How do you determine the AEP/MAEP values for trinket procs and other proc effects?

 I score most trinket abilities on an "averaged effect over time" basis.
 Other ability scores are extrapolated from similar abilities that I've scored in the past.
 Scoring trinket abilities and proc abilities has always been a tricky process, so I do the best I can.
 I'm constantly reevaluating those abilities and tweaking their values as new information becomes available.

 8. How do you determine the AEP/MAEP values for effects like Minor Speed, PVP trinket effects, etc. that cannot be easily measured or calculated?